zesk/zesk/docs/application.md

 #### Development

 Matt is a developer working on Mac OS X, his computer name is `basura` and he also works on a laptop named `kermit`.
-He creates the following files
+He creates the following files:

+	awesome.application.com
+	etc/
+		awe

 ## Application flow